 - Adriana Diaz

-Previously, Adriana was CBS News’ Asia correspondent based in Beijing, China, where she used her Mandarin skills to report from China on U.S.-Chinese relations, Chinese politics, science and culture.
+Diaz was previously CBS News’ Asia correspondent based in Beijing, where she used her Mandarin skills to report from China on U.S.-Chinese relations, Chinese politics, science and culture.
 Diaz reported from inside North Korea twice, documenting the country’s political pageantry and isolation.
-Her Asia assignments also included reporting from the Korean Demilitarized Zone, South Korea, Japan and Laos.
+Her Asia assignments also took her to the Korean Demilitarized Zone, South Korea, Japan and Laos.

 As a CBS Newspath correspondent, Diaz covered Pope Francis’ visits to Brazil in 2013, Israel and the West Bank in 2014, Cuba in 2015 and Mexico in 2016.
 She was part of the first team dispatched to Havana for the normalization of relations with the U.S. in December 2014 and covered the 2014 Winter Olympic Games in Sochi, Russia.

 Prior to joining CBS News, Diaz reported for Channel One News and hosted Yahoo’s Trending Now web show.
 Before journalism, Diaz was a financial analyst at Goldman Sachs working in equity sales and trading.
 She attended Princeton University, majoring in public and international affairs.
 She earned a master’s degree in public affairs and public administration in a dual degree program at Columbia University and France’s Institut d’Etudes Politiques de Paris (Science Po).

 A New York City native, Diaz attended Stuyvesant High School.
 She is also on the board of the Harmony Program, which provides music education to New York City students in under-served communities.
 Diaz was Miss New York USA 2006 and Miss New York Teen USA 2003.
 Her family is from the Dominican Republic, and she speaks Spanish, French and Mandarin.

 Follow @adrianadiaz on X, formerly known as Twitter, and on Instagram.